TEXT-S&P summary: Telecom Italia SpA

 Liquidity

-Our short-term rating on TI is 'A-3'.
-We view the company's liquidity as adequate under our criteria, primarily based on TI's large cash balances and undrawn credit lines, and our expectation of continued positive DCF.
-We believe that TI's sources of liquidity will cover its liquidity uses by more than 1.2x at least over the next 12 to 18 months.
+We assess Telecom Italia's liquidity as "adequate" under our criteria, primarily based on the group's large cash balances and undrawn credit lines, and our forecast of continued positive DCF.
+We believe that Telecom Italia's sources of liquidity will comfortably cover its liquidity uses by 1.8x over the next 12 months.

-Our liquidity assessment is based on the following expected sources as of end December-2011:
+We base our liquidity assessment on our forecast of the following sources as of end-June 2012:

--- Committed undrawn long-term credit facilities of EUR7 billion on Dec.
-31, 2011, none of which are subject to financial covenants or material adverse change clauses.
-Of these facilities, EUR6 billion had maturities beyond 2013; and
+-- Committed undrawn credit facilities maturing beyond 2013 of EUR6 billion on June 30, 2012, none of which are subject to financial covenants or material adverse change clauses; and

--- Around EUR6 billion of combined short-term and long-term debt maturing in 2012, and
+-- About EUR4.8 billion of combined short-term and long-term debt maturing in the next 12 months as of end-June 2012 (excluding derivatives); and

 -- About EUR1 billion in dividends.